tfsumon/byteboltsec-hugo-test/content/english/data-breach-monitoring.md

   image: "images/Dashboard.png"
   alt: "Data breach monitoring results showing alerts for compromised company data"
   content: >-
-    * Breachsense tracks all layers of the darknet continuously, including Tor websites, private IRC and Telegram channels, ransomware threat actors, cybercrime communities and forums, and more.<br />
+    * Breachsense tracks all layers of the darknet continuously, including Tor websites, private IRC and Telegram channels, ransomware threat actors, cybercrime communities and forums, and more.

-    * Breachsense will notify you whenever it detects your employees’, customers’, or software suppliers’ usernames or passwords as well as any other relevant sensitive data on dark web marketplaces.<br />
+    * Breachsense will notify you whenever it detects your employees’, customers’, or software suppliers’ usernames or passwords as well as any other relevant sensitive data on dark web marketplaces.

     * Detect leaked credentials, session tokens, sensitive company data and upcoming attacks related to your organization to prevent attacks before they happen.